mHealth-Research-Group/audio-processing/README.md

 - `--force-overwrite` or `-f`: Overwrites existing merged videos without prompting.
 - `--min-gap-threshold`: The minimum gap duration (in seconds) to fill with a blank video.
 Default is `2`.
 - `--max-gap-threshold`: The maximum gap duration (in seconds) to fill.
-- `--blank-video`: The path to the blank video file to use for filling gaps.
-This is required for merging.
+- `--blank-video`: The path to the blank video file to use for filling gaps (default: blank_muted.MP4).